tillkolter/aeternity-notes/README.md

 We know that we must wait for a block to be mined before we can progress to the next stage the various operations we make.
 However it's still possible that a transaction can become invalid due to being on a chain which is orphaned.
 What do you envisage as the right way to handle for a client application?
 When can we truly assume that a transaction has succeeded, and what do we do if we discover that something we'd relied upon is no longer valid?
 If these are corner cases which we think will only occur very infrequently, can we put numbers on that?

+### How can we get access to the transaction hash for an oracle registration?

+Increased mining block height should not be taken as a proof that an oracle has been successfully registered.
+The transaction could either fail or even not be mined yet due to network congestion.
+During the time of the Cryptokitties and ICO hypes, high network traffic recently led to a state, where transactions could not even be expected to be broadcasted to the network for more that 15 minutes (independently of the actual fees).
+How I understand it, that means, that the registering account needs to keep track of the TX hash or an id to make sure, that the oracle *really* has been registered.

 ### Mining speed
 Related: we have sped up mining speed on our test network to one block on average every 15 seconds, which makes life much easier.
 Since TTLs are expressed in blocks, speeding up the mining speed on the main net after launch will cause a great many assumptions to become invalid, things to expire before they're anticipated, and so on.
 What's current thinking in the core team about this?